sib-swiss/biodiversity-bioinformatics/docs/course_material/day3/4_group_function.md

 **Question: According to the PCA figures, is it the organs or the species that cluster more strongly together?**

 ??? done "Answer"
+    We can see that the clustering is much better when colored by organs than species, which is a result that is highly expected and seen in numerous studies.